ggez44/frc/README.md

 - i left my TBA api key is in the file, better if you go get your own (it's free),

 ### Usage
-- ruby rankings.rb 2024cabe
+- `ruby rankings.rb 2024cabe`
--- shows stats for 2024cabe teams and how they did in 2024cabe matches
+  > shows stats for 2024cabe teams and how they did in 2024cabe matches
-- ruby rankings.rb 2024hop prev
+- `ruby rankings.rb 2024hop prev`
--- shows stats for 2024hop teams and how each did in their latest event
+  > shows stats for 2024hop teams and how each did in their latest event

 ### Notes
 This version has 3 options..